rse/mqtt-json-rpc/README.md

 ```

 ...and then its result, here `"world:42"`, is then
-sent back as the following JSON-RPC 2.0 success
+sent back as the following JSON-RPC 2.0 success response
 message to the temporary (client-specific) MQTT topic
 `example/hello/response/d1acc980-0e4e-11e8-98f0-ab5030b47df4`: